APRS – What are my options?

 TinyTrak4 Price: $75 w/o GPS, $140 w/ GPS.
 Subtract $10 for the kit version.
 Type: Tracker, unless connected to a computer or optional display/keyboard.

-The TinyTrak series is one of the most popular on the road.
+The TinyTrak series was one of the most popular on the road.
 Small and purpose built, the latest TinyTrak can double as a TNC for your Winlink or any other packet needs.
 It’s also the cheapest digipeater solution that I know of.
 If it’s hooked up to a compatible GPS, it can display the locations of other stations.

 As stated above, this is a simple tracker unless it is connected to a computer or a separate display ($45) and keyboard adapter ($24) is added.